NDR vs EDR: A Comparison Between the Two Cybersecurity Solutions

 NDR (Network Detection and Response) and EDR (Endpoint Detection and Response) are two approaches to cyber security that are similar but distinct and that address several common problems.
 NDR and EDR use machine learning and artificial intelligence to defend against a newer and deadly wave of cyber threats.

 But utilizing each of them at its best and understanding which solution is tailored for your business, needs some research and documentation.

 This article will give you information about the characteristics and key features of NDR vs. EDR security solutions, what each can do, how your business can benefit from using it, and how they meet your organization’s needs.

 NDR stands for Network Detection and Response, and it is a cybersecurity solution designed for your network that can detect any suspicious or unusual traffic.

 NDR can continuously monitor and record network traffic to identify a pattern.
-Using this pattern, NDR analysis packet data to detect any anomalies or threats within a network, working to mitigate them automatically or alerting the security team.
+Using this pattern, NDR analysis packet data to detect any anomalies or cyber threats within a network, working to mitigate them automatically or alerting the organization’s security team.

 Network Detection and Response Benefits

 Using NDR will greatly benefit your company and make your cybersecurity system more efficient by hunting the cybermenaces within the network.